-It's worth referring to the monograph of Michael Milstein about the Muqawama dating back to 2009: Muqawama, the Rise of the Resistance Challenge and its Influence on the Perception of National Security in Israel.
-Milstein's research has indeed referred to Muqawama from an Israeli strategic-military perspective, but he has greatly addressed the uniqueness of the term "Muqawama" in the Middle Eastern arena and sketched the changes which the term has gone through in the past years with the emergence of a "new resistance", according to Milstein, which is more Islamist and fundamentalist.
-Milstein has integrated into this category different parties who, in my opinion, cannot be put together (for example, the Mujahidoon in Afghanistan and Hezbollah in Lebanon).
+It is worth referring to the monograph of Michael Milstein about the muqāwama dating back to 2009, Muqawama, the Rise of the Resistance Challenge and its Influence on the Perception of National Security in Israel.
+Milstein’s research has indeed referred to muqawama from an Israeli strategic-military perspective, but he has greatly addressed the uniqueness of the term in the Middle Eastern context and sketched the changes that the term has undergone over the past years with the emergence of a “new resistance,” according to Milstein, which is more Islamist and fundamentalist.
+Milstein has integrated into this category different parties, which, in my opinion, should not be put together (for example, the Mujahidūn in Afghanistan and Hezbollah in Lebanon).

-The Lebanese researcher Yousef Al-Agha has written in the past few years two books about Hizballah and its ideological development: The Shifts in Hizbullah's Ideology: Religious Ideology, Political Ideology & Political Program )2006), and Hizbullah's Identity Construction (2011).
-Al Agha discussed the important contribution of resistance to the development of the organization's unique identity.

-However, Al-Agha did not analyze the Muqawama as a meeting point between the organization and the other movements.
+In the past few years, the Lebanese researcher Yousef al-Agha has written two books about Hizballah and its ideological development: The Shifts in Hizbullah’s Ideology: Religious Ideology, Political Ideology and Political Program (2006), and Hizbullah‘s Identity Construction (2011).
+Al Agha discussed the important contribution of resistance to the development of the organization’s unique identity; however, al-Agha did not analyze the muqāwama as a meeting point between the organization and the other movements.
 Nor did he analyze it as the most important point for the organization (as I will suggest in due course) through which it could integrate into a process of negotiations and development of a joint political project with the different players in the Lebanese and regional arena.

-In their book Rethinking Hezbollah: Legitimacy, Authority, Violence, published in 2012, Samer Abboud and Benjamin Muller attempted to analyze Hezbollah in terms of International relations.
-They have also attempted to challenge the key elements of the presumptions present in international relations, and which Abboud and Muller perceived as a discipline dominated by a Western perception that disregards the uniqueness and the contribution of Middle Eastern research efforts to the discipline.
+In their book Rethinking Hezbollah: Legitimacy, Authority, Violence, published in 2012, Samer Abboud and Benjamin Muller attempted to analyze Hezbollah in terms of international relations.
+They have also tried to challenge the key elements of the presumptions present in international relations, which they regard as a discipline dominated by a western prism that disregards the uniqueness and the contribution of Middle Eastern research efforts to the discipline.
 They presented the case of Hezbollah as a sort of challenge to the Weberian perception of the state monopoly on over the use of force.

-A more recent book was published in 2016 by a group of researchers, headed by James Worrall.
-The book is entitled Hezbollah: From Islamic Resistance to Government and attempts to provide a broader picture of Hezbollah development towards the openness and the complexity of the organization’s position, in light of its involvement in Syria and of the “Arab Spring” that started in Tunisia and spread to other places in the Arab world.
-These researchers, specialized in the study of terrorism and armed groups, put into perspective the reference to Hezbollah as a terrorist organization, versus its transition to different methods and politics, as a result of the organization’s enhanced self-confidence and its central position in the intra-Lebanese, regional and even international politics.
+A more recent study, Hezbollah: From Islamic Resistance to Government, which was published in 2016 by a group of researchers led by James Worrall, attempts to provide a broader picture of Hezbollah’s development toward the organization’s openness and the complexity of its position, in light of its involvement in Syria and given the Arab Spring that started in Tunisia and spread to other places in the Arab world.
+These researchers, who specialize in the study of terrorism and armed groups, put into perspective the reference to Hezbollah as a terrorist organization versus its transition to different methods and politics, as a result of the organization’s enhanced self-confidence and its central position in the intra-Lebanese, regional, and even international politics.